DevExpress-Examples/asp-net-web-forms-grid-select-all-checkbox-in-batch-edit-mode/Readme.md

     }
     ```

 3. Handle the grid's client-side [BatchEditEndEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditEndEditing), [BatchEditRowDeleting](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditRowDeleting), and [BatchEditRowInserting](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditRowInserting) events.
 In the handlers, call the `CheckSelectedCellsOnPage` function.
 In this function, compare the number of selected rows and the total number of visible rows.
-Based on a result, specify the state of the check box editor.
+Based on a result, specify the state of the checkbox editor.

     ```js
     function CheckSelectedCellsOnPage(checkType) {